-Person-ophthalmoscopy performed status (previous 12 months), code N Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Person-ophthalmoscopy performed indicator (last 12 months), code N Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our Metadata 302821 meteor@aihw.gov.au.

+attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
-Enquiries relating to copyright should be addressed to info@aihw.gov.au.
-Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Person-ophthalmoscopy performed status (previous 12 months), code N Identifying and definitional attributes Metadata item type: Data Element Short name: Ophthalmoscopy - performed Synonymous names: Ophthalmoscopy - performed METEOR identifier: 270310 Registration status: Health, Superseded 21/09/2005 Definition: Whether or not an examination of the fundus of the eye by an ophthalmologist or optometrist as a part of the ophthalmological assessment has been undertaken in the previous 12 months.

-Data Element Concept: Person-ophthalmoscopy performed status

-Value Domain: Ophthalmoscopy performed code N

-Value domain attributes
+Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at Enquiries relating to copyright should be addressed to info@aihw.gov.au.
+Person-ophthalmoscopy performed indicator (last 12 months), code N Identifying and definitional attributes Metadata item type: Data Element Short name: Ophthalmoscopy performed indicator METEOR identifier: 302821 Registration status: Health, Standard 21/09/2005 Definition: Whether or not an examination of the fundus of the eye by an ophthalmologist or optometrist, as a part of the ophthalmological assessment, has been undertaken in the last 12 months, as represented by a code.
+Data Element Concept: Person-ophthalmoscopy performed indicator Value Domain: Yes/no/not stated/inadequately described code N Value domain attributes Representational attributes Representation class: Code Data type: Boolean Format: N Maximum character length: 1 Value Meaning Permissible values: 1 Yes 2 No Supplementary values: 9 Not stated/inadequately described Collection and usage attributes Guide for use: CODE 9 Not stated/inadequately described This code is not for use in primary data collections.
+Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Data element attributes Collection and usage attributes Guide for use: CODE 1 Yes Record if a fundus examination of eye has occurred.
+CODE 2 No Record if a fundus examination of eye has not occurred.
+Collection methods: Ask the individual if he/she has undertaken an eye check, including examination of fundi with pupils dilated.

-Representational attributes

-Representation class: Code

-Data type: Number

-Format: N

-Maximum character length: 1

-Value Meaning

-Permissible values: 1 Yes, ophthalmoscopy performed

-2 No, ophthalmoscopy not performed

-Supplementary values: 9 Not stated/inadequately described

-Collection and usage attributes

-Guide for use: Record whether or not a fundus examination of the eye has occurred.

-Collection methods: Ask the individual if he/she has undertaken an eye check, including examination of

-fundi with pupils dilated.
 Pupil dilatation and an adequate magnified view of the fundus is essential, using either detailed direct or indirect ophthalmoscopy or fundus camera.
 This will usually necessitate referral to an ophthalmologist.

-Data element attributes

-Collection and usage attributes

-Comments: When reporting:

-• Record whether or not an examination of the fundus of the eye by an ophthalmologist or optometrist as a part of the ophthalmological assessment has been undertaken in the last 12 months.
 Source and reference attributes Submitting organisation: National diabetes data working group Origin: National Diabetes Outcomes Quality Review Initiative (NDOQRIN) data dictionary.
 Relational attributes Related metadata references:

-Has been superseded by Person-ophthalmoscopy performed indicator (last 12
+Supersedes Person-ophthalmoscopy performed status (previous 12 months),

-months), code N
+code N

+Health.
+Superseded 21/09/2005

+Implementation in Data Set Diabetes (clinical) NBPDS

+Specifications:

 Health, Standard 21/09/2005

-Implementation in Data Set Diabetes (clinical) DSS Specifications:

-Health, Superseded 21/09/2005

 DSS specific information: